ShareWell Nav Logo

 What anxiety groups often cover

-• Everyday anxiety, overthinking, and racing thoughts
+• Everyday anxiety, overthinking, racing thoughts, and rumination

-• Nervous-system regulation, grounding, and coping tools
+• Nervous-system regulation, grounding tools, and breathing techniques

 Good fit for